ebullient/ebullient.github.io/site/content/posts/2024-01-05-hugo-to-lume.md

   - lume
 ---

-The next few templates to address are indexes.
+Continuing the migration from [Hugo](https://gohugo.io/) to [Lume](https://lume.land/) that I started [here](./2024-01-04-moving-from-hugo-to-lume.md), the next few templates to address are indexes.
 Despite the substantial amount of template markup, there's not much text or old formatting to handle.
-I have posts dating back quite a bit, carrying some unique (?) markup practices.
+Posts are another matter.
+Some of them are very old, and use some interesting markup.

 - [Archive by Date](#archive-by-date)
 - [Archive by Tag](#archive-by-tag)